Library

 Books that are overdue or lost

 Books are checked out for 2 weeks of school days.
 Fines for late books are never charged.
 However, we do ask families to replace books that are lost or damaged.
 Parents can see their students’ library book checkouts and lost book fees on the Source.
-Mistakes happen and times are tough- let us know if replacing lost books would constitute a hardship.
+Mistakes happen and times are tough- let us know if replacing lost books would create a hardship.
 Older students can keep track of their checkouts by logging in to our library website to the right.
 Students can browse the book collection, check to see due dates, and find research avenues there.

 Media and Digital Literacy